surf-visualization/blospray/readme.md

 - The separate render server can be run on a remote system, for example an HPC system that holds a large scientific dataset to be rendered.
-This offloads most of the compute-intensive rendering workload and storage requirements of the data to be rendered away from the system running Blender.
+This offloads most of the compute-intensive rendering workload and memory/storage requirements of the data to be rendered away from the system running Blender.

 - It makes it feasible to use OSPRay's [Parallel Rendering with MPI](http://www.ospray.org/documentation.html#parallel-rendering-with-mpi)